Surface solar radiation: AI satellite retrieval can outperform Heliosat and generalizes well to other climate zones: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewers for the constructive comments.
 This work was supported by the Swiss Innovation Agency Innosuisse through grant 104.531 IP-EE.
 We acknowledge helpful discussions with J\"org Trentmann and Uwe Pfeifroth of DWD.
 We made use of the pyranometer measurements from IEA-PVPS that are accessible via ~\citep{forstinger_2023_7867003}.
 The DWD and KNMI pyranometer measurements are available from \citet{dwd10minuteStationObservations2024} and \citet{knmiSunshineRadiation102024}.
 The MeteoSwiss pyranometer data were provided by the Swiss Federal Office of Meteorology MeteoSwiss via IDAWEB~\citep{meteoswissGlobalRadiationTen2024}.
 The digital elevation model was provided by Copernicus~\citep{airbusCopernicusDigitalElevation2024}.